aai-research-lab/aai-research-lab.github.io/_news/announcement_250912FourGPSStudents.md

 related_posts: false
 ---

-Four new research students: Jessie Flores, Daira Aguilar, Santiago Garcia, and Jessica Barrios join **A:Ai** Research Lab.
+Four new research students: Jessie Flores, Daira Aguilar, Santiago Garcia, and Jessica Barrios join AAI Research Lab.
 Welcome to you all!